About Maynooth's International Summer School Program

 - Housing (Single room in shared on-campus University apartment)

-- Some meals [breakfast from Monday to Friday]
+- Some meals [breakfast from Monday through Friday]

 - All-Ireland Heritage Pass